MicrosoftDocs/cpp-docs/docs/cpp/rvalue-reference-declarator-amp-amp.md

 In g(MemoryBlock&&).
 ```

-In this example, the `main` function passes an rvalue to `f`.
+In the example, the `main` function passes an rvalue to `f`.
 The body of `f` treats its named parameter as an lvalue.
 The call from `f` to `g` binds the parameter to an lvalue reference (the first overloaded version of `g`).

 - **You can cast an lvalue to an rvalue reference.**

-The C++ Standard Library [std::move](../standard-library/utility-functions.md#move) function enables you to convert an object to an rvalue reference to that object.
-Alternatively, you can use the **`static_cast`** keyword to cast an lvalue to an rvalue reference, as shown in the following example:
+The C++ Standard Library [`std::move`](../standard-library/utility-functions.md#move) function enables you to convert an object to an rvalue reference to that object.
+You can also use the **`static_cast`** keyword to cast an lvalue to an rvalue reference, as shown in the following example:

 ```cpp
 // cast-reference.cpp